allenai/swig/README.md

  2. Run inference on JSL
  3. Train JSL

- To begin, clone the code and the install the requirements using the below steps (or whatever process you typically use).
+ If you are only planning to use the SWiG dataset, clone/download the repository and read the instrucitons in section 1 of this document.
+If you are planning on running JSL on SWiG or your own dataset , clone/download the repository and install the requirements using the below steps (or whatever process you typically use).

   ```
   git clone git@github.com:allenai/swig.git   # Clone repository